arfritzz/EECS731_3/README.md

 #### Findings

 In the notebook `clustering_report` I used KMeans clustering with 10 clusters to develop a model to group movies with similar ratings and polarity of tags (ie negativity or positivity of tags).
 I chose 10 clusters based on the elbow method.
-The final product is the `recommend` function which recommends similar titles based on the cluster.
+The final product is the `recommend` function which takes in a movie and recommends similar titles in the same cluster as the provided movie.